huggingface/hub-docs/docs/hub/ollama.md

 ![cover](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/ollama/cover.png)

+🆕 You can now also run private GGUFs from the Hugging Face Hub.

 Ollama is an application based on llama.cpp to interact with LLMs directly through your computer.
 You can use any GGUF quants created by the community ([bartowski](https://huggingface.co/bartowski), [MaziyarPanahi](https://huggingface.co/MaziyarPanahi) and [many more](https://huggingface.co/models?pipeline_tag=text-generation&library=gguf&sort=trending)) on Hugging Face directly with Ollama, without creating a new `Modelfile`.
 At the time of writing there are 45K public GGUF checkpoints on the Hub, you can run any of them with a single `ollama run` command.
 We also provide customisations like choosing quantization type, system prompt and more to improve your overall experience.

 Getting started is as simple as: